 2. When to use a lifting harness for your dog

-A lifting harness can easily be used in conjunction with your dog’s wheelchair and can come in handy in plenty of situations.
+A lifting harness can easily be used with your dog’s wheelchair and can come in handy in plenty of situations.
 Here are just a few reasons why every paralyzed pet needs a support harness:

 Emergency Bathroom Breaks

 Sometimes your dog really has to go, and you may not have the time to get your dog into their wheelchair.
 A lifting harness is perfect for those late night trips outside and emergency potty breaks.
 A harness is compact, easy to store, and quick to put on your dog and take them outside.

 Getting In and Out of the Car

 Senior dogs and pets with mobility issues can have a hard time jumping in and out of the car.

 A harness is a safe way to lift them into the car without straining your back or worrying about your dog falling.
 By providing lifting support, you can safely help your dog in or out of the vehicle in a controlled manner.
 Without a harness, one bad jump out of the car could put your pet at risk of serious injury.

 It’s no secret that elderly dogs struggle to get up off the floor.
 Arthritis, joint pain, and leg weakness contribute to your dog struggling to stand up.
 It’s not uncommon for dogs with stiff or painful joints to become less active and sleep more, which compounds their mobility struggles.
 A canine support harness allows you to help your dog to stand and find its balance.